mtts2/dwg2nwc/README.md

 ## Install
 Download/Save the following files
 - poweshell script file: dwg2nwc.ps1
-- AuroCAD script file : dwg2nwc.scr
+- AutoCAD script file : dwg2nwc.scr

 Have the files in the same directory